pelias/pelias/announcements/2018-01-02-pelias-update/README.md

 Another point of good news is that [Who's on First](https://www.whosonfirst.org/blog/2018/01/02/chapter-two/), an essential data source for Pelias, will also continue on.
 Many of the URLs for that project will change, and we would love help tracking down anything that breaks as a result.
 Please submit an issue or pull request if you have the time.

 ## Mapzen Search
-Mapzen Search, however, will be going away.
-While this doesn't affect Pelias directly, it was very useful to have a full-planet instance of Pelias to look to for testing and as a baseline example.
+Mapzen Search will be going away.
+While this doesn't affect Pelias directly, many Pelias users were also Mapzen Search customers.

 The Mapzen [migration guide](https://mapzen.com/blog/migration/) has some suggestions for current users of Mapzen Search.

-Current Mapzen Search users who would like to keep using Pelias, **please reach out to us**.
-It is _possible_ that we will be able to set up a hosted instance of Pelias to replace Mapzen Search if there is enough interest.
+In particular, some of the team behind Pelias and Mapzen search have created a new company that will offer hosted geocoding using Pelias!
+It's called [geocode.earth](https://geocode.earth) and is live and ready to take customers.

 The Pelias team is also available for consulting work to help teams set up their own instance of Pelias.
-This not only provide an alternative to Mapzen Search that does not rely on an external hosted service, but also help to fund continued development of Pelias.
+This not only provide an alternative to Mapzen Search that does not rely on an external hosted service, but also will help fund continued development of Pelias.

 ## Contact info